canonical/chisel-docs/docs/how-to/slice-a-package.md

 4. [ ] [**Inspect the package metadata**]{#create_sdf_inspect_pkg_control}

-    The package metadata files include the [`control` file] (which you can use to re-check the package dependencies you got from above), [maintainer scripts], and [`conffiles`] file.
+    The package metadata files include:
+    - the [`control` file] (which you can use to double-check the package dependencies you got from above),

-    Extract them from the previously downloaded `.deb` via `dpkg -e openss*.deb`.
+    - [maintainer scripts], and
+    - [`conffiles`] file.

-    This command will extract the metadata files into a new `DEBIAN/` directory.
+    Run `dpkg -e openss*.deb` to extract the metadata files into a new `DEBIAN/` directory for inspection.

    1. [ ] [**Inspect package [`conffiles`] file**]{#create_sdf_inspect_pkg_conffiles}